Vladimir-csp/uwsm/README.md

 - `-N Name`
 - `-C "Compositor description"`

-Arguments and metadata are stored in specifier unit drop-ins if needed.
+Arguments and metadata are stored in unit drop-ins if needed.

-`uwsm start ...` command will wait until graphical session ends, also holding open the login session it resides in.
-Graphical session will also deactivate if process that started it ends.
+`uwsm start ...` command will wait until the graphical session ends, also holding open the login session it resides in.
+The graphical session will also deactivate if the process that started it ends.

 <details><summary>
 Some details
 </summary>

 ```
-uwsm start [-[a|e]D DesktopName1[:DesktopMame2:...]] [-N Name] [-C "Compositor description"] [-F] -- ${compositor} [with "any complex" --arguments]
+uwsm start [-[a|e]D DesktopName1[:DesktopName2:...]] [-N Name] [-C "Compositor description"] [-F] -- ${compositor} [with "any complex" --arguments]
 ```

 If `${compositor}` is a desktop entry ID, `uwsm` will find it in